Ruturajn/Dotfiles/README.md

 under the `Arch-Setup-Scripts` directory and the script ,before running the script.
 You can just get the script using curl (see
 [Arch-Setup-Scripts/README.md](https://github.com/Ruturajn/Dotfiles/tree/main/Arch-Setup-Scripts)), it will clone this repo and do the needfull.*
 - *The Arch Install Script adds a user, partitions the disk, does a base Arch Installation etc. (see [Arch-Setup-Scripts/README.md](https://github.com/Ruturajn/Dotfiles/tree/main/Arch-Setup-Scripts)).*
 - *The `picom.conf` file here, is to be used with the original picom.
-Since I am using [Jonaburg's Fork of picom](https://github.com/jonaburg/picom)
+For [Jonaburg's Fork of picom](https://github.com/jonaburg/picom), I use `jonaburg_picom.conf`.
-  I use the the `jonaburg_picom.conf` file here.
 If you want to use jonaburg-picom use that.*
 - If you don't see the `wifi` widget show up, change line `364` in [qtile/config.py](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/config.py) to your network interface.
 - *To use the [bright_control](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/bright_control) script, the user will need to be a part of the